 Gradually add sifted flour mixture, beating at low-speed just until blended and stopping to scrape bowl as needed.
 Dollop batter over peaches in skillet, and spread to cover.
 Place skillet on prepared baking sheet.

 Bake at 350° for 40 to 45 minutes or until golden brown and a wooden pick inserted in center comes out clean.
 Cool in skillet on a wire rack 10 minutes.
 Run a knife around edge to loosen.

 Carefully pour out any excess liquid from skillet into a measuring cup, and reserve.
 (It’s okay if you don’t have any excess liquid–it all depends on how juicy your fruit is.)
-Carefully invert cake onto a serving plate, and drizzle with any reserved liquid.
+Carefully invert cake onto a serving plate with a lip, and drizzle with any reserved liquid.